 Artificial colors, flavors, or preservatives may be used to make cheap food taste better.
 However, these ingredients are unnecessary and may cause food allergies.
 Look for high-quality foods that don’t rely on artificial additives to entice your dog to eat them.

-Most commercial dog foods contain the most basic nutrition your dog needs.
-However, you probably don’t want to give your diabetic dog food with the barest minimum of nutrition.
+Most commercial dry dog foods contain the most basic nutrition your dog needs.
+However, you probably don’t want to give your diabetic dog a recipe with the barest minimum of nutrition.

-Look for foods that contain at least some of the following:
+Look for labels that contain at least some of the following:

 You should also look for foods that use natural ingredients to provide vitamins and minerals.
 Some dog food companies just spray a vitamin mixture on the kibble instead of using healthy ingredients that provide vitamins naturally.